 In a healthy standing position, the lower back curves inward with a 25-45° angle.
 Sitting without support flattens that curve by half.
 Then, back muscles must work harder to hold the spine upright.

-When back muscles fatigue, good posture falls apart.
-Meanwhile, the average adult also spends at least three hours per day using a cell phone.
-Most do so with a severe 45° forward head tilt.
-Combined, these distortions throw the entire body out of alignment.
+When back muscles fatigue, posture falls apart.
+Adding mobile computing stresses makes things worse.
+The average adult now spends over three hours per day using a cell phone.

 - Unsupported sitting: tightens the lower back, curling the hips forward.